knchaffin/Meander/README.md

 Each of the three parts is discussed following in more detail:

+New in V2.0.25, "smart parameter control" has been added for the Melody Arp parameters "Count" and "Notes on 1/".
+Basically, when you change the Melody "Notes on 1/N" parameter by any means, the Arp Count and Notes pn parameters will automatically change to values that are compatible with the melody.
+For example, if you set Melody "Notes on" parameter to 4, which represents 1/4 notes, the Arp will be set to "Count"=3 and "Notes on 1/" to 16 since 3 1/16 arp notes can fit between each melody 1/4 note, and so forth.
+You can manually override the Arp parameters to whatever you want and Meander will do its best to play what you select, but Meander will only sound as many arp notes can fit between two melody notes.
+Ths change allows the Melody "Notes On 1/" parameter to be CV seueenced and the Arp notes will follow the melody lead.
+It is best to send Melody "Notes on 1/" CVs on bar (measure) boundaries.

+New in V2.0.25, in addition to randomizing parameters from the Meander right-click context menu, you can input a trigger voltage into the "RAND" input jack in the upper left panel area (by RESET or click the RAND button next to the input jack.
+It works very well to send a slow clock via a power of 4 divided clock so that parameter randomization will occur on bar (measure) boundaries.
+Meander will do its best to not introduce and unexpected glitches upon randmomization.
+Note, randomisation will follow the above described amart parameter changes for Melody and Arp note parameters.

+Also new in V2.0.25, some parameters are marked internally in the Meander source code to not be "randomizable".
+These are typically high level, song level parameters that it it too jarring to randomize while playing without changing the "theme" of the song.
+Parameters that are not randomizable include: BPM (temo), key signature numerator and divisor, Root, Mode, Harmony (chord) Progression Presets along with progression Steps, Target Octaves, Octave Ranges, and fBm Noise parameters.

 ## Harmony

 Harmony is made up of chords made up of notes from the mode and root that is selected, as well as determined by the current circle of 5ths degree position chord type.
 A harmonic progression is the movement on the circle in steps over time.
 At the bottom of the Harmony sub-panel is the "Presets" control which allows you to select between 80 ready-made harmonic progressions.
 Each progression is made up of from 1 to 16 steps, designated by the Roman numeral degrees I-VII, corresponding to to the degree positions on the circle for the current mode and root.
 I.E., the same progression can be played in any of the 84 mode and root "scales".
 As the pogression plays, you can watch the circle and see which chords are playing for each step.
 Each preset has an initial number of "steps".
 You can manually reduce the number of steps via the "Steps" knob, but you cannot increase it past the max value for that preset.
 The minimum number of steps is 1.
 Sometimes some interesting music can be created by setting the steps to 1, in which case the harmony stays on the root position of the circle, but may still meander through inversions and the melody and bass will follow.